juanpallotta/LPP/LPP_L1/getHYSPLIT/INSTALL_HYSPLIT.md

 ## 3. Install Python Dependencies

-The `run_hysplit_linux.py` script requires Python 3 and the `matplotlib` library for plotting.
+The `run_hysplit_linux.py` script requires Python 3 and several libraries for plotting and scientific computing (matplotlib, cartopy, numpy, and scipy).

-1. Ensure you have `pip` installed.
-2. Install `matplotlib`:
+**Option A: Using requirements.txt (Recommended)**

+1. Navigate to the `getHYSPLIT` directory:
     ```bash
-    pip install matplotlib
+    cd .../getHYSPLIT/
     ```
+2. Install all dependencies from `requirements.txt`:
+    ```bash
+    pip install -r requirements.txt
+    ```
     *Or if you are using a virtual environment or conda, install it there.*

 ## 4. Run the Script

-1. Navigate to the directory containing the script:
+1. Navigate to the directory containing the script `run_hysplit_linux.py`:
     ```bash
-    cd /home/juan/LidarAnalysisCode/LPP/LPP_L1/getHYSPLIT/
+    cd ..../getHYSPLIT/
     ```
 2. Run the script:
     ```bash